 I went on a vintage image hunt and found these colorful aquarium illustrations and aquatic gardens from the 19th-century.
 They’re curated from the books, Ocean gardens : the history of the marine aquarium and The aquarium : an unveiling of the wonders of the deep sea.
 Both books were published in the 1850’s and are available for free online.

 You can also find these guys in the scientific illustration section.
 Enjoy!
+If you’re after other sea creatures such as fish, octopus or coral, you can find them in the Marine creature’s section

 A Brief History of Aquariums